 Canon R6 vs Fujifilm X-T100

 The Canon EOS R6 and the Fujifilm X-T100 are two digital cameras that were officially introduced, respectively, in July 2020 and May 2018.
-Both the Canon R6 and the X-T100 are mirrorless interchangeable lens cameras that are based on a full frame (Canon R6) and an APS-C (X-T100) sensor.
+Both the R6 and the X-T100 are mirrorless interchangeable lens cameras that are based on a full frame (R6) and an APS-C (X-T100) sensor.
 The Canon has a resolution of 20 megapixels, whereas the Fujifilm provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS R6 and the Fujifilm X-T100?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon R6 and the Fujifilm X-T100.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 The X-T100 can be obtained in three different colors (black, silver, gold), while the R6 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T100 is notably smaller (26 percent) than the Canon R6.
 Moreover, the X-T100 is markedly lighter (34 percent) than the R6.
 It is worth mentioning in this context that the R6 is splash and dust resistant, while the X-T100 does not feature any corresponding weather-sealing.